Devils Don't Surrender - Fast Play Rules for the Battle of Camerone

 Melee: A base can fight a melee by moving into contact with an enemy base.
 Melees are fought as one on one battles.
 If more than one base can reach an enemy the additional bases can fight in turn if the enemy survives the first fight.
 Each base rolls 1D6, high roll wins and the loser is eliminated.
 The French win ties.
 The three French officers add one to their die roll.
 A figure defending a structure against an enemy on the outside gets to add one to their roll.

 Mexican Morale: The Mexican units attack in waves.
-When a unit has been reduced to four or fewer bases all the surviving bases are immediately removed.
+When a unit has been reduced to one base the last base is immediately removed.
 The entire 9 base unit is returned at the start of the next turn, and may deploy anywhere at least 12" from the walls.
 The attacks continue until the French are destroyed.

 Shooting